 Before converting, check what you're working with.
 The analyze endpoint inspects the PDF and returns metadata, page count, producer classification, and estimated cost — without creating a job or charging anything.

-curl -X POST https://api.slideforge.dev/v1/deck/from-pdf/analyze \
+curl -X POST https://api.slideforge.dev/v1/render/from-pdf/analyze \

 -H "Authorization: Bearer sf_live_YOUR_KEY" \